 The elevation of SAC cloud-top heights leads to a LW warming effect.
 Decreases in COD and increases in CCC top height can lead to both SW and LW warming effects.
-Moreover, Fig. 1b illustrates that the areal coverage of SAC increases and the size of CCC shrinks as the aerosol load increases, which could amplify the warming effect.
-For SAC, as the CN concentration increases from 1000 cm-3 to 5000 cm-3, SW cooling decreases from -206.9 Wm-2 to -135.9 Wm-2, LW warming increases from 95.2 Wm-2 to 122.4 Wm-2, and the net effect is warming (Figure 5c).
+Moreover, Fig. 1b illustrates that the areal coverage of SAC increases and the size of CCC shrinks as the aerosol loading increases, which could amplify the warming effect.
+For SAC, as the CN concentration increases from 1000 cm-3 to 5000 cm-3, SW cooling decreases from -206.9 Wm-2 to -135.9 Wm-2, LW warming increases from

+95.2 Wm-2 to 122.4 Wm-2, and the net effect is warming (Fig. 5c).
 Variations in SW and LW CRF for CCC are more complicated, but the trend is generally warming, which is similar to what is shown in Fig. 4.

 To further understand changes in CRF with changes in CN concentration, the frequency of cloud occurrence as a function of the COD and height (Z), using GOES pixel-level (4 km) data, is examined (Fig. 6).
 In COD-Z space, clouds grow taller and spread out at the top with lower optical depths, intensifying the warming effect.
-Under relatively clean conditions (CN concentration: 0 to 2000 cm-3), frequencies of cloud occurrence greater than 10% (reddish color) occur when COD > 45 and the cloud-top height is greater than 10 km.
+Under relatively clean conditions (CN concentration: 0 to 2000 cm-3), the frequency of cloud occurrence larger than 10% (darker color) occurs when COD > 45 and the cloud top height is greater than 10 km.
 Shifting to moderately polluted conditions (CN concentration: 2000 to 4000 cm-3), the largest frequency of cloud occurrence is in the bin with cloud-top heights between 11.5 km and 13.0 km, and with COD > 45.0, which indicates a well-developed convective core.
 The frequencies for bins with COD < 15 increase slightly and the overall altitudes of cloud-top height increase.
 This suggests that CCC contribute the most to the CRF under moderately polluted conditions, even as the anvils are growing.
 Under heavily polluted conditions (CN concentration: 4000 to 6000 cm-3), the largest frequency of cloud occurrence is in the bin with cloud-top heights greater than 13.0 km, and with COD < 15.0.
 Grossly speaking, high CN concentrations are associated with the more frequent occurrence of higher and thinner SAC.

-Over the SGP site, the frequency of occurrence of these kinds of mixed-phase warm-based clouds in different CN concentration bins (0 to 2000 cm-3, 2000 to 4000 cm-3 and greater than 4000 cm-3) is 36.4%, 38.1%, and 25.4%, respectively.
-Using clear-sky (CN concentration: 0 to 2000 cm-3) CRF as a baseline, TOA CRFs induced by the AIV are 8.69 Wm-2 and 102.37 Wm-2 under moderately and heavily polluted conditions, respectively.
+Over the SGP site, the frequency of occurrence of these kinds of mixed-phase warmbased clouds in different CN concentration bins (0 to $2000 \text{ cm}^{-3}$ , $2000 \text{ to } 4000 \text{ cm}^{-3}$ and greater than $4000 \text{ cm}^{-3}$ ) is 36.4 %, 38.1 %, and 25.4 %, respectively.
+Using clearsky (CN concentration: 0 to $2000 \text{ cm}^{-3}$ ) CRF as a baseline, TOA CRFs induced by the

+AIV are 8.69 Wm-2 and 102.37 Wm-2 under moderately and heavily polluted conditions, respectively.
 A rough estimate of daily mean TOA net CRF induced by the AIV is about 29.3 Wm-2 (calculated by weighting CRFs by their corresponding frequencies of occurrence, i.e., 38.1% · 8.69 + 25.4% · 102.37).
 The daily mean surface net CRF induced by the AIV is 22.2 Wm-2.
-The real climate impact of the AIV at this site is unknown because of the overall low frequency of occurrence of DCC, which comprise 1.5% of all cloud types, according to long-term cloud statistics developed for the SGP site.
+The real climate impact of the AIV at this site is unknown because of the overall low frequency of occurrence for DCC, which comprise 1.5% of all cloud types, according to long-term cloud statistics developed for the SGP site.
 Nevertheless, a warming effect offsetting the general cooling effect of the first aerosol indirect effect is observed.

-4. Conclusions
+4 Conclusions